 A child is anyone less than twenty-one (21) years of age.
 Some services need prior approval before getting them.
 Call Home State Health to check.
-Women must be in a MO HealthNet category of assistance for pregnant women to get these extra benefits.
+Women must be in a MO HealthNet category of assistance for pregnant women to get these benefits at no cost to them.